MENU

 Biography

 Tregay's freedom in art comes from experience.
-After years of realistic painting, she spent another year writing a book on her expertise, then put realism aside in order to charge into her imagination.
+After years of realistic painting in watercolor, she spent another year writing a book on her expertise, then put the medium and her realism aside in order to charge into her imagination.
 Freedom also came in the form of a grant from the North Carolina Arts Council to build a ventilation system for her studio, allowing her to choose whatever medium the painting is "calling" for.

-Tregay is a nationally recognized artist, participating in international exhibitions, and recently winning awards from the Society of Acrylic Painters, Watercolor USA and the Miami Watercolor Society.
-Her newest work has been accepted into an exhibition at the Andrews Art Museum, Andrews, NC, fall, 2010 and the Turchien Center for the Arts, Boone, NC, fall 2013.
+Tregay is a nationally recognized artist, participating in international exhibitions, and recently winning two awards from the American Watercolor Society.
+She has also recently won awards from the Society of Acrylic Painters, Watercolor USA and the Miami Watercolor Society.
+Her acrylics were exhibited in solo museum shows at the Hickory Art Museum, NC, 2012, and the Turchin Center for the Arts, Boone, NC, 2013-14, The Academy for the Arts in Lynchburg, VA.
+She is represented by Tyler White O'Brien Gallery, Greensboro, NC, the Red Wolf Gallery in Brevard, NC, Art Mob in Hendersonville, NC, and Art Dialogue, Buffalo, NY.
 38 Corporations have her paintings in their collections.

-She is a signature member of the National Watercolor Society and the Transparent Watercolor Society of America, and she teaches workshops around the country.
+She is a signature member of the American Watercolor Society, the National Watercolor Society and the Transparent Watercolor Society of America, and the Honor Society of Watercolor USA in Springfield MO.
+She teaches workshops around the country.
 Tregay is the author many articles and the book and DVD, Master Disaster: Five Ways to Rescue Desperate Watercolors [North Light Publishers, 2007].
-Check out her painting archives on, www.tregay.com.
+Her Free-Range Children series is featured at this web site.
+You can also check out her painting archives at www.tregay.com.

 Resume--click here